hubotio/hubot/ROADMAP.md

 Hubot v3 aims to be a bot framework optimized for developers and developer workflows, with great integration with the most popular chat clients and developer tools, and an active community that is sharing scripts and best practices.

-This roadmap represents some of priorities for us over the next couple months.
+This roadmap represents some priorities for us over the next couple months.
 Issues or pull requests will be opened to discuss each of these items as they progress.

 ## 1. Return to a “maintained” status